everestate/chartjs-plugin-custom-lines/README.md

 `npm install --save chartjs-plugin-custom-lines`

 ### Usage
-Just import the plugin and add it to any chart that you want to be a waterfall chart like so:
+Just import the plugin and add it to any bar chart:

 `import customLinesPlugin from 'chartjs-plugin-custom-lines';`